 Kayak hulls need to be long and streamlined, they glide through the water with minimal effort.
 The wider and boxier they become the less efficient they become.

-15ft: A good length for a large paddler interesting in paddling longer distances.
+- 15ft: A good length for a large paddler interested in paddling longer distances.
 It has enough waterline to quite efficiently push into a head chop or up current.
 The theoretical maximum speed (or hull speed) is 5.8mph

 - 14ft: This is a popular length for day tour sea kayaks, they are a good option for more medium size paddlers.
-Theoretical maximum speed of 5.5mph
+The theoretical maximum speed of 5.5mph

-13ft: These kayaks still have decent length, and are okay for longer distances for smaller paddlers.
-Theoretical maximum speed of 5.3mph
+- 13ft: These kayaks still have decent length, and are okay for longer distances for smaller paddlers.
+The theoretical maximum speed of 5.3mph

-12ft: Kayaks which are 12ft and under are starting to become less efficient to paddle, I only consider them for short trips close to shore such as floating around a local lake.
-They can be the optimal choose for navigating down a tight river or through mangrove swamps.
+- 12ft: Kayaks that are 12ft and under are starting to become less efficient to paddle, I only consider them for short trips close to shore such as floating around a local lake.
+They can be the optimal choice for navigating down a tight river or through mangrove swamps.

-My first prowler elite 4.5, which I feel has pretty good dimensions for a fishing kayak comes in at just under 15ft.
+My first Kayak was a prowler elite 4.5, which I feel has pretty good dimensions for a fishing kayak comes in at just under 15ft.
 Still quite a bit off optimal for my weight but fishing kayaks are not racing machine.

 Call me old fashion, but I still believe all good kayaks should come with a comfortable and usable bucket or molded seat.
 While the modern super comfortable seats are a pleasure to relax in.
 Sometimes simplicity is nice, without the need to take excessive clutter.
 If I plan on portaging my kayak half a mile to fish a pond, there is zero chance I am taking a seat with me.
 I am only carrying the essentials.

-Sadly, most fishing kayaks have badly designed moulded seats.
-Some kayaks such as the Prowler 13, have a very basic moulded seat.
+Sadly, most fishing kayaks have badly designed molded seats.
+Some kayaks such as the Prowler 13, have a very basic molded seat.
 Often wide and unsupportive.
-So most of the time, to prevent sliding around, I use a foam pad and back rest.
-The WOOWAVE Kayak Seat is a good generic example, I personally use a Surf To Summit GTS Elite seat, mine is 15 years old and other than fading and a few rat chew marks is in good condition.
+So most of the time, to prevent sliding around, I use a foam pad and backrest.
+The WOOWAVE Kayak Seat is a good generic example, I personally use a Surf To Summit GTS Elite seat, mine is 15 years old, and other than fading and a few rat chew marks is in good condition.

-A good fishing kayak needs to have ample storage, places to store anything you might need for a day on the water.
-Many fishing kayaks come with large back and front wells which are great places to store an ice box or cooler bag.
+A good fishing kayak needs to have ample storage, and places to store anything you might need for a day on the water.
+Many fishing kayaks come with large back and front wells which are great places to store an icebox or cooler bag.
 They also should have day hatches accessible while seating.